 Information and Advice

 You must submit the complaint yourself.
 We can only look at a complaint submitted by someone else if you give written permission for another person to do so.
-You will need to complete a third party consent form and send this via email to firstname.lastname@example.org or post it to the Quality and Enhancement Office.
+You will need to complete a third party consent form and send this via email to firstname.lastname@example.org or post it to the Quality Management Office.

 You can submit a joint complaint with other students provided that the names of all students who are connected to the complaint are disclosed to the University and the case is conducted through a lead contact or spokesperson.
 All students should complete the group complaint consent form.